Updates in Dental Isolation: the Basis of Adhesive Dentistry

 - Relating respiratory problems to behavioural disorders in children.

-This course is aimed at Orthodontists, Paediatric Dentists, Stomatologists and general dentists who would like to extend their knowledge on the masticatory function, balance and occlusion.
+This course is aimed at Orthodontists, Paediatric Dentists, Stomatologists, general dentists and any healthcare professional who would like to extend their knowledge on the masticatory function, balance and occlusion.
 The course approach will be to describe the origin of the NOR philosophy from a Gnathological point of view reaching the current day through the Neuromuscular School including all its treatments.

 - Dr Jordi Peréz-Alarcón